CORMAC JONES

 In the January–February 2001 issue of the periodical Orthodox Life, Fr.
 Alexey’s article “Were Orthodox Celtic Monks Here in America…?” appeared.
 In four brief pages it called attention, for the first time in print among the Orthodox, to the West Virginia petroglyphs, basing itself on the 1983 articles and holding tentatively if optimistically to their most basic conclusions.
 Absolutely, the uncertainty of the finds in West Virginia merits caution, but the lack of any attention paid by Orthodox Christians to the matter shows signs of a Church that is not sufficiently connected to its cultural and physical surroundings, nor completely aware of the deep needs of the American soul.

 We Americans so often take for granted our position on this continent and our rights to possession of it.
 Presumably for the conscience’s sake, it is much easier to forget that despite the Pax Americana our nation is built on blood.
 Either consumed by the passion of a maniacal greed we have plundered the land and its resources, holding in contempt those previous inhabitants that may have stood in our way; or puffed up with pride in our heretical religious ideas, we have assumed divine right to wipe out the “total depravity” of the Philistines inhabiting our Promised Land.
-These extreme tendencies in fact pervade the American character as it has been defined by white Protestants and those others (such as Catholics and Orthodox, not to mention everyone else under the sun) who have assimilated to their mindset.
+These extreme tendencies in fact pervade the American character as it has been defined by those in the European Protestant tradition and those others (such as Catholics and Orthodox, not to mention everyone else under the sun) who have assimilated to their mindset.
 Even the best-intentioned missionaries and humanists among Americans have not been able to overcome the fallacies related to these passions — because they have not had Orthodoxy.

 As a teenager I contemplated the European conquest of the Americas and wondered how that which I considered to be the supreme good, the revealed Word of God, could have been transmitted to me in time and space by a human tradition so seemingly deprived of sanctity and characterized instead by destructive powers inconsistent with what I knew from Scripture as truth and love.
 I did not then have a St. Herman of Alaska, a St. Peter the Aleut, and I suffered from the want.
 I reluctantly accepted this compromise because of my overwhelming faith in Christ, but how horrible and wrong this compromise is!
 If Christ conquered death and the passions, resurrecting the soul from evil and the body from corruption, how could it be that none of His followers have experienced this cure?
 How could it be that neither can they overcome the passions, nor does grace touch them in the very flesh?
 If Christ is not risen, then the Christian faith is in vain, and if Christians are not risen, neither is the faith to any avail.
 By their fruits ye shall know them (Matt.
 7:20).